Devil in Christianity: Identified with the Devil

-Some parts of the Bible, which do not originally refer to Satan, have been retroactively interpreted as references to the Devil.
+Some biblical passages that do not originally refer to Satan or the Devil have been retroactively interpreted in Christian tradition as references to the Devil.

 The serpent

 Genesis 3 mentions the serpent in the Garden of Eden, which tempts Adam and Eve into eating the forbidden fruit from the tree of the knowledge of good and evil, thus causing their expulsion from the Garden.
 God rebukes the serpent, stating: "I will put enmity between you and the woman, and between your offspring and hers; he will strike your head, and you will strike his heel" (Genesis 3:14–15).
 Although the Book of Genesis never mentions Satan, Christians have traditionally interpreted the serpent in the Garden of Eden as the Devil due to Revelation 12:9, which describes the Devil as "that ancient serpent called the Devil, or Satan, the one deceiving the whole world; was thrown down to the earth with all his angels."
+This identification is therefore a later Christian interpretation of Genesis rather than an identification made within the Genesis narrative itself.
 This chapter is used not only to explain the fall of mankind but also to remind the reader of the enmity between Satan and humanity.
 It is further interpreted as a prophecy regarding Jesus' victory over the Devil, with reference to the child of a woman, striking the head of the serpent.